ashhw/TeamsAACQTools/README.md

 **-SkipAudio [OPTIONAL]**
 Specify this to skip the audio conversion as you would like to do this manually or will be using new audio files.

+**-logFolder [MANDATORY]**
+Specify the location to output the log transcript to.
+Made mandatory to ensure the user has the ability to check what happened during the build.
 ## Import-NasCQ
 ### Parameters
 **-CQData**